-selfdogfood is a specific form of dogfooding, that is, using your own creations on your own personal site that you depend on, day to day.
+😋 selfdogfood is a stronger form of dogfooding, that is, using your own creations on your own personal site that you depend on, as an aspect of your primary online identity, day to day.

 Metaphorically speaking, a person's ideas must be the building he lives in - otherwise there is something terribly wrong.
 Søren Kierkegaard, introduction to Provocations

 What do you really need?
 Selfdogfooding helps you better understand what you really need rather than just what you think you need.

 - By building what you need, it constrains what you think you need with the practical limits of time, ability, and cost, thus forcing you to come up with a more efficient design than you likely thought you needed originally.